awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/run-docker-container.md

    docker container ls
    ```

 1. Upload the component to AWS IoT Greengrass to deploy to other core devices\.
-For more information, see [Upload components to deploy to your core devicesUpload components to deploy](upload-components.md)\.
+For more information, see [Publish components to deploy to your core devices](publish-components.md)\.

 ## Run a Docker container from an image in Amazon S3<a name="run-docker-container-s3"></a>